Search

 I’m still that nerdy kid who asks annoying questions like:

-Where does food come from (before the grocery store)?
+• Where does the food come from (before the grocery store)?

-Where does water come from (before it comes out of the tap)?
+• Where does the water come from (before it comes out of the tap)?

-Where does electricity come from (before it turns on the lights)?
+• Where does the electricity come from (before it turns on the lights)?

 photo by Peter Crosby

-We know injustices like these continue to happen because our dominant economic system prioritizes short-term profits above everything else, even if it means exploiting the people and destroying the planet.
-But we have to remember: it doesn’t have to be this way.
+We know injustices like these continue to happen because our dominant economic system prioritizes short-term profits above all else, even if it means exploiting people and destroying our planet.
+But, let us never forget: it doesn’t have to be this way.
 Another world is possible.
-I’ve always held that truth in my heart, and on the farm, I got a powerful glimpse of another possible world, where humans care for each other, and nature, as much as nature cares for us all.
+Another world is possible.
+I’ve always held that truth in my heart.
+On the farm, I got a powerful glimpse of another possible world, where humans care for each other, and nature, as much as nature cares for us all.

-(**Just to be clear, I am not saying everyone should “go back to the land” and give up all modern conveniences and just subsist.
+Just to be clear: I am not saying everyone should “go back to the land” and give up all modern conveniences and merely subsist.
 That’s unrealistic for many reasons, but more importantly, a successful back-to-the-land movement would mean almost nothing without a successful Land Back movement.
 As the land’s original stewards, Indigenous peoples hold the knowledge and life-ways that keep humanity in tune and in balance with the rest of nature.
-If we want a future that is sustainable and just, we need to listen to Indigenous leaders, activists, educators, farmers, etc., and give them the resources to do what they do best.**)
+If we want a future that is sustainable and just, we need to listen to Indigenous leaders, activists, educators, farmers, etc., and give them the resources to do what they do best.

 photo by Peter Crosby

 The farm also has about fifty chickens, all of the same breed, which are raised for their meat.
-At the start of summer, they were little baby chicks; a short two months later, they were almost full-grown and ready for slaughter.
-They’re fed organic grain, and are free to roam in a large outdoor coop where they also eat grass and insects.
-Needless to say, these birds live a really good, healthy life, especially compared to most commercial chicken operations.
+At the start of summer, when I first arrived, they were little baby chicks; only two and a half months later, they were almost full-grown and ready for slaughter.
+They live their short lives roaming free in a large enclosure, foraging for insects, with a chicken tractor (coop on wheels) so that they can always get fresh grub.
+And their supplemental feed was organic cracked corn from a nearby independent farm.
+Needless to say, these birds live a really good, healthy life, especially compared to most commercial or industrial chicken operations.

 One day, about a week before leaving the farm, it was time to slaughter and butcher a few of the chickens who had grown to be the biggest.
-Before going to their coop, I took some time to sit with the sheep.
-As soon as I went into the sheep pasture, two of the friendliest lambs came over to me and nuzzled up into my arms.
-Gazing into their sweet, innocent, chocolate-colored eyes, and stroking their soft faces, I realized: I could never kill a lamb… But I wasn’t sure I felt the same way about chickens.
+But before going into their coop, I took some time to sit with the sheep.
+I felt the need to reflect on what I was about to do.
+This would be my first time ever killing an animal.
+As soon as I went into the sheep’s pasture, two of the friendliest lambs came over to me and nuzzled up into my arms.
+I gazed into their sweet, innocent, chocolate-colored eyes, and stroked their soft faces, and I realized: I could never kill a lamb… But I wasn’t sure I felt the same way about chickens.
 Why is that?

 First, we took them over to a secluded area by the edge of the forest, away from all the other animals, where we held a ceremony to give thanks for their lives.
-We made an offering of cedarwood, sage, and tobacco, breathing in the sacred interconnectedness: just as we nourished them, they would nourish us.
-Then, we were shown how to handle the bird, and how to swing the axe— in one swift action.
-One person held the bird down on the chopping block while the other quickly beheaded it.
+We made an offering of cedarwood, sage, and tobacco.
+While some of us choked back tears, everyone breathed in the sacred interconnectedness: just as we nourished these chickens, they would nourish us.
+Then, we went over how to handle the bird (gently but firmly, with its wings tucked in), and practiced swinging the axe— in one swift action.
+We did it in pairs: one person held the bird down on the chopping block while the other quickly beheaded it.

-We placed them in a large bucket to bleed out, and then dunked each of them in smaller buckets of boiling hot water, to help loosen their feathers.
-We plucked every last feather, and then placed the birds on a large table to learn how to carve them up for meat.
-Butchering came much more easily to me, and I never thought I would say this, but I actually really enjoyed it.
+Once the chicken was beheaded, we placed its body in a large bucket to bleed out, and then dunked each one in its own smaller bucket of boiling hot water, to help loosen the feathers.
+We plucked every last feather by hand (which was definitely the most time-consuming part of the process), and then placed the birds on a big table to learn how to carve them up for meat.
+Butchering came much more easily to me than slaughtering, and I never thought I would say this, but I actually really enjoyed it.
 Seeing and feeling the anatomy up close was so fascinating, and beautiful.
 I ended up butchering three whole chickens, and I would absolutely do it again.

 photo by Peter Crosby